Los Angeles Heat

-Los Angeles Heat joined the Western Soccer Alliance in 1986.
-They joined the American Professional Soccer League in 1990 when the WSL merged with the American Soccer League, then folded in 1990.
-The club played in Torrance, California at West High School until their demise.
+The Los Angeles Heat was an American professional soccer team.
+The Heat joined the Western Soccer Alliance in 1986, then the American Professional Soccer League in 1990 when the WSL merged with the American Soccer League.
+The club played in Torrance, California at West High School until their final season in 1990.

 The club folded in early 1991 following a season of low attendance and the lack of a suitable stadium after an announced move to Orange County.
 The Heat had accumulated $30,000 in unpaid bills and were one of several APSL teams to fold.